Integralist/integralist.co.uk/content/posts/go-style-guide.md

 - string
 - struct

-Whereas maps and slices are passed by pointer.
+Whereas maps, slices, and channels are all passed by pointer.

 A pointer is something that _points to_ a memory address.
 Go doesn't pass a pointer, instead it will create a _copy_ of the pointer and pass that.
 This still means the receiver can deference the copy of the pointer its given, to get at the underlying memory address.